Tammara Billik: Career

 Billik has also cast the long-running series, Unhappily Ever After, for the now-defunct WB, which starred, Kevin Connolly, Nikki Cox, Geoff Pierson, Stephanie Hodge, Kristanna Loken and Ant (comedian).
 She then went on to cast the pilot and first season of the ABC series Samantha Who which reunited her with Married... with Children star Christina Applegate.
 In 1997, Billik won the prestigious Artios award for excellence in casting.
 She has been nominated on three additional occasions (twice for Ellen, and once for Samantha Who).

 Billik is an executive producer on the short feature Boutonniere which is an official selection for the 2009 Sundance Film Festival, and as associate producer on the Sony Digital-produced webseries "Star-ving" starring David Faustino.
 In 2008, she launched AreUaStar for aspiring actors to connect with Casting Directors.

 Education

-Billik is a 1983 graduate of the University of California, Los Angeles.
+Billik is a 1983 graduate of the University of California, Los Angeles with a degree in theater arts.
 She received her Juris Doctor from Loyola Law School in Los Angeles before she was admitted to the State Bar of California in 1992.